turnerlabs/compose-to-batch/readme.md

 ### local development using IAM keys and Batch with jobRoleArn

 A common scenario is to do local development using IAM keys specified as environment variables in your container.
-When you're ready to deploy to Batch, you typically don't want to expose your secret IAM keys.
+You typically don't want to check in your secrets to source control so a `.env` file is a good option here.
+When you're ready to deploy to Batch, you also typically don't want to expose your secret IAM keys.
+With this in mind,  `compose-to-batch` will exclude any environment variables that reference dynamic variables.
+For example:

-One way to accomplish this is to use docker compose's variable substitution feature by including your iam keys in a `.env` file and then reference those variables in your docker-compose.yml file.

 ```
 AWS_ACCESS_KEY_ID=xyz